AceKokuren/LearnCoding/Learn GitBash/README.txt

 * - wildcard, selects group of files i.e: .txt/.cpp etc.
 mv- move files/rename folders

-This document will be my brain!
-Any issues I find, I will place here along with the workaround.

 To create a local repo use:
 "git init"